elastic/apm/specs/agents/metrics-otel.md

 The reason is that monotonic counter metrics are currently more difficult to handle and visualize in kibana and elasticsearch.
 As soon as the support gets better, we will revisit this spec and allow users to switch between cumulative and delta temporality via configuration.

+For all instrument types with delta temporality, agents MUST filter out zero values before exporting.
+E.g. if a counter does not change since the last export, it must not be exported.

 ## Aggregation